 Most of the toll roads in the Ft.
-Lauderdale area do not have toll booths but instead rely on a cashless system.
+Lauderdale area do not have toll booths but instead, rely on a cashless system.
 Payment in these cases takes place either by a SunPass transponder or toll-by-plate, a system which captures your license plate number and sends you an invoice in the mail.
-Unfortunately, Ft.
-Lauderdale is unlike other locations and you are not able to register your rental vehicle and pay for the tolls online yourself.
-You, therefore, will be forced to pay for the tolls through your rental contact, whether the company provides a SunPass transponder or not.
-This will also incur a fee from the rental car provider.
-It depends on the provider whether this is fee is charged once, for every day that a toll is encountered, for every day after the first day that a toll is encountered, or for every day of rental period.
+In some cases, your rental car will have a SunPass transponder.
+In other cases, there will be a way of using pay-by-plate through your rental contract.
+Either of these will also incur a fee from the rental car provider.
+The only alternative is if you have your own SunPass transponder and add the rental vehicle to your account.
+This is only possible with some rental companies.

-Once can best avoid these fees and the toll charges by avoiding the toll roads all together.
-The best way to avoid toll roads is using Google Maps or another online map or GPS device with an option for avoiding toll roads.
+One can best avoid these fees and the toll charges by avoiding the toll roads altogether.
+The best way to avoid toll roads is by using Google Maps or another online map or GPS device with an option for avoiding toll roads.
 Of course, you should definitely seek to avoid rush hour traffic in this case.

 Ideas for a day-trip